flano-yuki/mock-ntpv5-client/README.md

 - This response is not a problem for the client, Because it can be filtered
 - It will be fixed as NTPv5 develops

+*Postscript*
+[draft-mlichvar-ntp-ntpv5-01#section-8](https://tools.ietf.org/html/draft-mlichvar-ntp-ntpv5-01#section-8) describe this is not a problem in NTPv5.